Search

 • How can I get the COVID-19 antibody test?

-The COVID-19 antibody test is available at urgent care centers, walk-in clinics, pharmacies, lab test providers, and hospitals, says the CDC.
-Contact your healthcare provider directly to find out if it offers the COVID antibody test, or use Solv to find a testing provider in your area.
-Solv also allows you to make a same- or next-day appointment.
+According to the Centers for Disease Control and Prevention (CDC), the COVID-19 antibody test is available in urgent care centers, walk-in clinics, pharmacies, lab test providers, and hospitals.
+To find out if your healthcare provider offers the COVID antibody test, contact them directly or use Solv to discover a testing provider in your region.
+You may also schedule an appointment for the same day or the next day with Solv.

 • How do COVID-19 antibody tests differ from diagnostic tests?

-COVID-19 antibody tests can tell you if you have had a previous COVID-19 infection, says the FDA.
-In comparison, a diagnostic COVID test can tell you if you are currently infected by COVID-19.
-If your goal is to find out whether you currently have COVID-19, ask your healthcare provider about your options for diagnostic tests, or use Solv to find a nearby COVID-19 testing provider.
+According to the FDA, COVID-19 antibody tests can tell you if you've had a previous COVID-19 infection.
+A diagnostic COVID test, on the other hand, can tell you if you're currently infected with COVID-19.
+If you want to find out if you have COVID-19, talk to your doctor about your options for diagnostic tests, or use Solv to find a COVID-19 testing center near you.

 • What should I expect when I take the antibody test?